OpenTreeOfLife/germinator/new_synthetic_tree.md

 Every time the conflict service starts up, it loads the synthetic tree from the file `repo/reference-taxonomy/service/synth.tre` on the API server.
 Updating it consists simply of replacing this file and restarting the service.
-This .tre file to use is `labelled_supertree/labelled_supertree.tre`, although `labelled_supertree_ottnames.tre` would also work.
+The .tre file to use is `labelled_supertree/labelled_supertree.tre`, although `labelled_supertree_ottnames.tre` would also work.
 Here is one way to proceed: